Dance

 Bachelor of Fine Arts (BFA) in Dance

 The Dance Department enrolls a cohort of approximately 40 students each year in the BFA degree program.
 BFA dance majors pursue their studies in a dedicated community that prioritizes their development as future artists, educators, and scholars.
 Students are guided to extend and refine their artistic potential through work in state-of-the-art studio and performance facilities just 45 minutes from New York City.
-The Dance Department regularly hosts dance companies and dance practitioners who are internationally renowned in the field, offering students opportunities to work side-by-side on the stage and in the classroom with professional choreographers, dance educators, and dance scholars.

 Learning Goals of the BFA in Dance